 Over 6 decades the company had become the country’s largest trader of sugar.
 This prompted the company to separate its spirits and sugar business by forming East India Distilleries and Sugar Factories Ltd.

 The company is also credited to be the first to manufacture fertilizers in the Indian Subcontinent.
 The companies once again merged to form EID Parry in 1962 and were acquired by the Murugappa group.

 Today the company is still a giant in the sugar business with a capacity to crush 32,500 (TCD) Metric Tonnes of cane per day.

-The conglomerate also operates in Industries like Distillery, Biofertilizers, Nutraceuticals among others.
-Last year the company successfully earned revenues of $2.4 billion.
+The conglomerate also operates in Industries like Distillery, Biofertilizers, and Nutraceuticals among others. it has a market cap of 8,922.03 Cr

 What catches many by surprise is that SBI is not only the oldest but also its purpose for being formed.
 Founded in 1806 as the Bank of Calcutta it was set up mainly to fund British General Wellesley’s war against the Marathas and ruler of Mysore Tipu Sultan!